 |Other Requirements||Fire academy training|

 Source:*U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of firefighters was projected to grow about as fast as the average for all occupations between the years of 2014-2024, with a growth rate of five percent.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of firefighters was projected to grow about as fast as the average for all occupations through 2028.
 This growth was due to population increases and the reduction of volunteer firefighter jobs, which were expected to be transitioned into permanent, full-time jobs.

-Intense competition was expected for entry into firefighter careers, despite 17,400 new firefighter positions anticipated to open during the 2014-2024 decade.
+Intense competition was expected for entry into firefighter careers, despite 17,400 new firefighter positions anticipated to open during the 2018-2028 decade.
 The strong pension plan that accompanies most fireman positions makes this career inviting.
-Local government fire departments employed the most firefighters as of 2015, according to the BLS.
-Others worked at state and federal fire departments or in private firefighting companies.
+Local government fire departments employed the most firefighters as of May 2018, according to the BLS.
+Others worked at state government and other support service companies.

 Firefighter candidates usually must be at least 18 years of age, in good physical shape and high school graduates.
 They must also usually pass a drug a screening and a written examination.
 Test scores on firefighting exams often play an important role in hiring decisions.
 Firemen usually need to remain physically fit and capable in order to sustain the job's high level of emotionally, mentally and physically demanding activity.
 Specific requirements usually vary by state and among each fire department.

 Firefighters are typically the first responders to a fire.
 They must always be ready to jump into action despite the down periods in their jobs.
 In addition to attempting to put out fires, they might need to help treat victims and perform other vital life-saving or public functions.
 Some of the duties that a fireman might handle include providing safety to those involved in a fire, offering medical aid to the injured, protecting property that is on fire or near a property on fire, climbing ladders, carrying hoses and working in teams to perform specific job functions.